-- Carer adjustment payment (CAP) - Carer payment where: - both the carer and either the care receiver or all of the care receivers are under age-pension age, or - the carer is under age-pension age and any of the care receivers has died - Defence Force Income Support Allowance (DFISA) payable to you on a day when the whole of your social security pension or benefit, which is also payable to you on that day, is exempt from income tax under section 52-10 of the Income Tax Assessment Act 1997 - Disability support pension paid by Centrelink to a person who is under age-pension age - Double orphan pension - Invalidity service pension where the veteran is under age-pension age - Partner service pension where either: - the partner (excluding the non-illness separated spouse of a veteran) and the veteran are under age-pension age and the veteran receives an invalidity service pension, or - the partner is under age-pension age and the veteran has died and was receiving an invalidity service pension at the time of death - Veterans' Affairs disability pension and allowances, war widows and war widowers pension - Wife pension where both the recipient and their partner are under age-pension age, or the recipient is under age-pension age and their partner has died
+- Carer adjustment payment (CAP) - Carer payment where: - both the carer and the care receivers are under age-pension age, or - the carer is under age-pension age and any of the care receivers has died - Defence Force income support allowance (DFISA) payable to you on a day when the whole of your social security pension or benefit, which is also payable to you on that day, is exempt from income tax under section 52-10 of the Income Tax Assessment Act 1997 - Disability support pension paid by Centrelink to a person who is under age-pension age - Double orphan pension - Invalidity service pension where the veteran is under age-pension age - Partner service pension where either: - the partner (excluding the non-illness separated spouse of a veteran) and the veteran are under age-pension age and the veteran receives an invalidity service pension, or - the partner is under age-pension age and the veteran has died and was receiving an invalidity service pension at the time of death - Veterans' Affairs disability pension and allowances, war widows and war widowers pension - Wife pension where both the recipient and their partner are under age-pension age, or the recipient is under age-pension age and their partner has died

 Lump sum bereavement payments received as part of any of the above payments are exempt only up to the tax-free amount.
-Phone 13 28 61 to find out how much of your payment is exempt.
+Phone the Individual Infoline to find out how much of your payment is exempt.